kobylynskyi/graphql-java-codegen/plugins/sbt/graphql-java-codegen-sbt-plugin/README.md

 SBT task

+1. graphqlSchemaValidate
-1. graphqlSchemaValidate          use validate at terminal by user, can get args from terminal, such as graphqlSchemaValidate  src/main/resources/schema.graphqls, args split with space
+    - use validate at terminal by user, can get args from terminal, such as `graphqlSchemaValidate  src/main/resources/schema.graphqls`, args split with space
+2. graphqlCodegen
-2. graphqlCodegen                 generate java code from graphql schema
+    - generate java code from graphql schema
+3. graphqlCodegenValidate
-3. graphqlCodegenValidate         use validate that config in build.sbt
+    - use validate schemas that config in build.sbt key: `graphqlSchemaPaths`

 | Option                                          | Data Type                                                          | Default value                                 | Description |
 | :---------------------------------------------: | :----------------------------------------------------------------: | :-------------------------------------------: | ----------- |